MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/insomnia.md

 > - Uses the Azure AD app registration so you don't need to provide an application (client) ID.
 > - Refreshes your access token automatically so you don't need to keep requesting a new one when they expire.
 >
 > The instructions in this article represent the experience provided by Insomnia when this article was written.
 The user experience will probably change over time and this article might not represent the current experience.
 This article will be updated only when changes occur that fundamentally break the steps described here.
+See the [Insomnia documentation](https://docs.insomnia.rest/insomnia/get-started) for more information.

 ## Install Insomnia